solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 gets the slots for replication from the BankForks, BlockCommitmentCache and OptimiscallyConfirmBank.

-The `ReplicaAccountsRequestor`: this service is responsible for sending the request `ReplicaAccountsRequest` to its peer validator or replica for the `ReplAccountInfo` for a slot for which it has not completed accounts db replication.
-The `ReplAccountInfo` contains the `ReplAccountMeta`, Hash and the AccountData.
-The `ReplAccountMeta` contains info about the existing `AccountMeta` in addition to the account data length in bytes.
+The `ReplicaAccountsRequestor`: this service is responsible for sending the request `ReplicaAccountsRequest` to its peer validator or replica for the `ReplicaAccountInfo` for a slot for which it has not completed accounts db replication.
+The `ReplicaAccountInfo` contains the `ReplicaAccountMeta`, Hash and the AccountData.
+The `ReplicaAccountMeta` contains info about the existing `AccountMeta` in addition to the account data length in bytes.

 The `ReplicaAccountsServer`: this service is reponsible for serving the `ReplicaAccountsRequest`